Spin diffusion and spin conductivity in the 2d Hubbard model: Spin diffusion

 Fig.~\ref{fig2}(b) additionally shows the charge diffusion constants compared to $D_s$ in a broader $T$ range.
 One notices that $D_c$ decreases on heating up (which is the standard behavior) and that $D_c$ and $D_s$ approach each other at very high $T$.
 There, both $D_s$ and $D_c$ saturate at the usual MIR limit $D\sim at^2$.

-It is interesting to observe that at $T\gtrsim U/2$ the conductivities $\sigma_s$ and $\sigma_c$ differ less ($<20$\%) (Fig.~\ref{fig1a}(d)), while the corresponding diffusion constants differ by a factor of almost 2, (Fig.~\ref{fig2}(b)).
+It is interesting to observe that in a broad temperature regime $T\gtrsim U/2$ the conductivities $\sigma_s$ and $\sigma_c$ differ little ($<20$\%) (Fig.~\ref{fig1a}(d)), while the corresponding diffusion constants differ by a factor of almost 2, (Fig.~\ref{fig2}(b)).
 The difference between $D_s$ and $D_c$ is compensated by the inverse difference between susceptibilities $\chi_s$ and $\chi_c$ (Fig.~\ref{fig1a}(e)) to give similar conductivities in the whole $T\gtrsim U/2$ regime.
 This suggest an intriguing relationship between the diffusion (dynamic) and susceptibility (static property).

 In passing we mention also that in the high-$T$ limit ($T\gg U$), $D_s$ does not show the $t^2/U$ scaling, as suggested from the moment expansion analysis \cite{kopietz98}.
 This can be traced back to the two peak structure in the dynamical spin conductivity (Fig.~\ref{fig1a}) with the upper Hubbard peak positioned at $\omega \sim U$, which is quite challenging to correctly reproduce from the frequency moments.